Joshort3/Receipt-Reader/README.md

 # Receipt-Reader
-A Website that takes a picture of a receipt and parses the information into viable data.
+A website that takes a picture of a receipt and parses the information into viable data.